baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 in order to safeguard against hardware issues or power failures.
 The file without a timestamp suffix will be the most recent and most complete results file.

-!!! note
-    The SlicerDicomDatabase folder is created automatically by Slicer when the user logs in to manage information about DICOM data.

 ### Annotations subfolders